usnistgov/FD-Gen/README.md

 ## Usage approach
 ###  Step 1: write the FDS input file.
-A FDS input file need to be prepared.
+A FDS input file needs to be prepared.
 This file should include key components such as the basic building geometry, fire scenario definition, mesh configuration, surface and material properties, as well as device placement and monitoring information.
 These elements are crucial for accurately simulating fire dynamics and ensuring the proper functionality of the simulation.
 The setup process for this input file aligns with the standard procedure used in any fire simulation case in FDS.
 It is advisable to test the file in the FDS program beforehand to ensure correct configurations before proceeding with subsequent FD-Gen steps.
 Detailed instructions on how to download the executables, manuals, source-code and related utilities of FDS can be found on the official website of NIST FDS project at: https://pages.nist.gov/fds-smv/.

 ### Step 2: write the FD-Gen input file.
 To prepare the FD-Gen input file.

 Each data generation project in FD-Gen is controlled by code lines of text-based FD-Gen script embedded within the original FDS case input file.
 This script employs a four-letter-based naming convention for its namelist code lines to define randomized parameters and values within the FD-Gen input file.
-This structured approach mirrors the conventions used in FDS and CFAST, ensuring consistency and enabling an easier transition for existing FDS users.
+This structured approach mirrors the conventions used in FDS and Consolidated Fire and Smoke Transport (CFAST), ensuring consistency and enabling an easier transition for existing FDS users.
 For detailed instructions on how to write FD-Gen input files and view examples, please refer to the NIST technical note at https://doi.org/10.6028/NIST.TN.2332.

 The following folder contains several examples of prepared FD-Gen input files.